Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Twisting estimate

-We now start twisting around the loop $[bc]$, however in a somewhat un-natural way that always keeps the length of $\alpha$ larger than $L$, using the following steps: \begin{enumerate}[1)] \item Twist around the first half of $\alpha$, that is to say, cancel $b$ (which is half of $\alpha$) from $(bc)^m a$ using 2 folds:
+We now start twisting around the loop $[bc]$, however in a somewhat un-natural way that always keeps the length of $\alpha$ larger than $L$, using the following steps: \begin{enumerate}[1)] \item Twist the $((bc)^m a)$--loop around the first half of $\alpha$, that is to say, cancel $b$ (which is half of $\alpha$) from $(bc)^m a$.
+To do this we first fold the $((bc)^m a)$--loop around the $(d)$--loop, and then fold the resulting loop around $(db)$--loop.
+Thus this step uses 2 folds:

 \item Fold $\langle d, e \rangle$ to $\langle \phi^{k}(d), \phi^k(e)\rangle$; this takes

 many steps.
 Note that the immersed loop

 contains both $\bd$ and $\phi^{-k}(d)$.
 At any point along this folding path, say after $\phi_i$ has been applied $i$ times, we have